k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ### Broadway Generic Flows and Templates

-The Fabric TDM library includes a set of built-in generic Broadway flows, defined for an easy adaptation of a generic TDM implementation for a specific data model.
+The Fabric TDM Library includes a set of built-in generic Broadway flows and templates, designed to easily add the TDM setup to the LU.

-Click for more information about [Generic TDM Broadway Flows](10_tdm_generic_broadway_flows.md).

 ## TDM LU

 The TDM Logical Unit must be deployed to the Fabric project.
 It has the following tasks:

 - Saving information about executed TDM tasks.
 The TDM Portal provides execution statistics and reports based on the data in the TDM LU.
 The LUI of the TDM LU is a unique task_Execution_id generated by the TDM Portal for each executed task.
-- [Task execution jobs](/articles/TDM/tdm_architecture/03_task_execution_processes.md) are included in the TDM LU.
+- [Task execution jobs](/articles/TDM/tdm_architecture/03_task_execution_processes.md) are included within the TDM LU.
 - The TDM cleanup job that cleans the TDM DB is defined under the TDM LU.
-- **From TDM 7.6 onwards, the TDM Portal code is included in the TDM LU**: The TDM Portal code is saved under the web sub-folder in the TDM LU.
-Note that the web directory can only be viewed using the Fabric Web Studio.
-If you use the Desktop Studio, you can right-click the TDM LU > Open Folder and view the web folder in the Windows File Explorer.
+- **From TDM V7.6 onwards, the TDM Portal code is included in the TDM LU**: The TDM Portal code is saved under the Web sub-folder in the TDM LU.
+Note that the Web directory can only be viewed using the Fabric Web Studio.
+If you use the Desktop Studio, you can right-click the TDM LU > Open Folder and view the Web folder in the Windows File Explorer.
-- TDM 7.6 and onwards includes the TDM DB upgrade scripts and a flow.
+- TDM V7.6 and onwards includes the TDM DB upgrade scripts and a flow.

 ### Set TTL (Time To Live) on the TDM LUIs

 TDM enables setting TTL (Time To Live) on the TDM LUIs.
 The default TTL period is 10 days.
 The TDM LUI's TTL depends on the following **shared Globals** (imported from the TDM Library):

-- **TDM_LU_RETENTION_PERIOD_TYPE** - by default, it is populated by 'Days'.
+- **TDM_LU_RETENTION_PERIOD_TYPE** — by default, it is populated by 'Days'.
 This Global can have one of the following values: Minutes, Hours, Days, Weeks or Years.
-- **TDM_LU_RETENTION_PERIOD_VALUE** - by default, it is populated with the value 10. **Populate this Global with either a zero or an empty value to avoid setting TTL on the TDM LUIs**.
+- **TDM_LU_RETENTION_PERIOD_VALUE** — by default, it is populated with the value 10. **Populate this Global with either zero or an empty value to avoid setting a TTL on the TDM LUIs**.

 ### TDM Cleanup Process